 While the 2012 Public Power Initiative may have failed, Thurston County residents are not finished asking these important questions.
 And while PSE poured record-setting millions of dollars into the 2012 election—over $660,000 into political opposition of public power, with nearly $9,000 directly to my opponent—residents of Thurston County deserve better.

 The PUD should not only begin to generate its own power for use in running the existing water systems, but make a plan to move PUD offices to solar and wind power, and offer to assist in green sustainability projects around the county.
 We should also begin a plan to source some of our electrical power from BPA, moving the PUD away from fossil fuels.

 Clean & Affordable Water

 Currently, Thurston County has a mix of water systems managed by the Public Utility District, Thurston County Public Water Systems, and various other municipalities and private organizations.
 While the PUD’s system is quite efficient and affordable for most residents, there are a few small changes which would lead to big improvements.

-One way we could cut costs is to absorb the Thurston County water systems and workers.
+One way we could cut costs is to absorb other water systems and workers.
 This would create a larger overall system which the PUD could then run more efficiently, creating significant savings for the PUD customers and customers of the County’s system due to basic rules of economies of scale.

 We should also look into expanding groundwater contamination inspection and treatment, and other ways the PUD can help protect residents and water systems across the county.
 Full-spectrum tests of not only nitrate levels and other basics, but contamination from historical pollution and other causes need to be taken into consideration.

-Another key step the PUD could take in increasing efficiency would be to move to run all water systems on solar and wind power, managed by the PUD.
+Another key step the PUD could take in increasing efficiency would be to move to run all water systems on solar power, managed by the PUD.
 This would mean our water would be run on 100% green energy, not on power generated by burning coal and other fossil fuels.
-It also would mean that when PSE has a power outage, Thurston PUD customers would still have running water.
+It also would mean that when Puget Sound Energy has an outage, Thurston PUD customers would still have running water.

 Conservation & Sustainability